-8 Conclusion
+9 Conclusion

 This work proposes MemJam, a new side-channel attack based on false dependencies.
 For the first time, we discovered new aspects of this side channel and its capabilities, and show how to extract secrets from modern cryptographic implementations.
-MemJam uses false read-after-write dependencies to slow down accesses of the victim to a particular 4-byte memory blocks within a cache line.
+Mem-Jam uses false read-after-write dependencies to slow down accesses of the victim to a particular 4-byte memory block within a cache line.
 The resulting latency of otherwise constant-time implementations was exploited with state-of-the art timing side-channel analysis techniques.
-We showed how to apply the attack to two recent implementations of AES and SM4.
-According to the available resources, the source of leakage for MemJam attack is present in all Intel CPU families released in the last 10 years [5,29].
-Table 2 highlights the availability of the cache bank conflicts and 4k aliasing leakage source.
-MemJam is another piece of evidence that modern microarchitectures are too complex and constant-time implementations cannot simply be trusted with wrong assumptions about the underlying system.
-The remaining data-dependent addressing within a cache line is exploitable.
+We showed how to apply the attack to recent implementations of Triple DES, AES and SM4, as found in Intel IPP.
+According to the available resources, the source of the leakage for the MemJam attack is present in all Intel CPU families released in the last 10 years [5,39], including newest generation CPUs.
+Our results also show that MemJam is a viable intra cache level attack applicable to SGX enclaves.
+Prior to MemJam, it might have seemed reasonable to design SGX enclaves under the paradigm that constant cache line accesses result in leakage-free code.
+However, the increased 4-byte intra cache-line granularity of MemJam shows that only code with true constant-time properties, i.e. constant execution flow and constant memory accesses can be expected to have no remaining leakage on modern microarchitectures.